Month: March 2015

 Let’s look at a growing ecommerce site that recently expanded into a new market in Europe.
 Following the expansion, the company noticed that users were experiencing unacceptable levels of latency while connecting to their site.
 During the past month, users had to wait up to 10 minutes before they were able to reach the site.

-The company has been handling their DNS needs through their ISP until this point.
+The company has been handling its DNS needs through its ISP until this point.
 Possible causes of such high latency include:

 To prevent these issues from affecting your business, we recommend a Managed DNS Service to support the performance needs of today’s websites.